 Remember that patience and persistence are the keys if anything doesn’t work!

-Some people end up frustrated and resort to questionable techniques, such as buying Linkedin endorsements.
-Such practices should be avoided as they could seriously hamper your reputation if found by LinkedIn in the future.
+Some become frustrated and resort to questionable techniques, such as buying LinkedIn endorsements.
+Avoid such practices as they could seriously hamper your reputation if found by LinkedIn in the future.

 LinkedIn Endorsement Examples